A Solution to the Mere Addition Paradox

 - The Max-Min Indifference Curve is egalitarian, i.e. the two interests have the same weight.

-- The Intermediate Indifference Curve is prioritarian, i.e. it prioritizes one of the two interests to some extent (but not completely).
+- The Intermediate Indifference Curve is prioritarian, i.e. it prioritizes the expansionist interest or the perfectionist interest, depending on the segment of the curve.

 The following description is adapted from Welfare economics, Wikipedia:

 The Utilitarian Indifference Curves on the left hand side of Fig.1 correspond to different levels of total utility, where

 total utility = utility of person #1 + utility of person #2.
 Since a Utilitarian Indifference Curve confines an isosceles triangle, each total (represented by a point on the curve) results in the same value.

 Max-Min Indifference Curves